nikiizvorski/Firebase-MVP/README.md

 - You can see fr your self if you use Toasts and don't manage them properly you will completely destroy the user experience.
 There is a lot more to this if you sit and check what is actually happening.
 Snackbar have support for almoust every API out there i simply suggest that you use it.
 And it has a good vibe on it ^^

+Checking if the user is logged?

+- There you go the level is D:LoginActivity and you can follow onAuthStateChanged:signed_in or onAuthStateChanged:signed_out.
+The rest i leave to you.

+Why Firebase?

+- Firebase is one of the best out there and i think is one of the most powerful, secure and wth a lot of tools and it is lightning fast too.
+But there are some weird stuff going on in the debugger?
+Well there are you know google as i do.
+Just Update the libs to latest and don't pay that much attention to their logs.
+Other than that it works really great!
+And it is cross platform.
+You have everything you may need in an app.
+I will leave you to look it yourself and find all the awesome tools you may use.

 #### Author

 - Niki Izvorski (nikiizvorski@gmail.com)